jeremy-harding-hook/linux-modules/README.md

 And then call:

+    depmod
     mkinitcpio -p linux

-in order to rebuild the initcpio images.
+in order to change to the updated module and rebuild the initcpio images.
 This is necessary because modules that are loaded early on such as thinkpad\_acpi will otherwise not have the updated version loaded.
 (Also remember to do any post-image-generation handling; in the author's case, that means copying the images to the /efi directory after mounting it.)

 You might need to compress the modules using gzip first; this is what I've done in the past and it works fine, but it may work even without compression.
 Note